This post was last updated February 9, 2020.

 60th District (Kalamazoo City) Safe democrat

 Democrat state rep Jon Hoadley was first elected in 2014.
 He is term-limited and running for Congress.
-D county commissioners Stephanie Moore, Tracy Hall, and Julie Rogers are running for the seat.
+D county commissioners Stephanie Moore and Julie Rogers are running for the seat.

 61st District (Portage, Oshtemo) Tossup